Model 65-120 Portable Pneumatic Calibrator

 The standard scale contains two sets of calibrations: -100 to 0 to 850 inches of water and -3.6 to 0 to 30.6 psi.
 Other ranges and units of calibration (from min.
 0-4.5 psi to max.
 0-100 psi) are available.

-The W&T Portable Calibrator eliminates the need for special arrangements or external controls.
+The "Wally Box" Portable Calibrator eliminates the need for special arrangements or external controls.
 The carrying case has a compartment for adapters, tubing, and other accessories; the case cover is easily removed.
 Complete information on the use of the calibrator is given in an instruction book.
 A schematic flow diagram on the panel shows the calibrator's connections at a glance.

 Simplest use of the calibrator is to carry it to an on-stream gauge, indicator, or recorder.
 Calibration of such instruments can be quickly checked by making simple connections without taking the instrument out of service.
 Also, the calibrator can simulate the set and process-variable signals to a pneumatic control device and check its output.
 These three pressures can be read out and checked in any order and in rapid sequence.
 By evacuating the calibrator, absolute pressure measurements can be made.